 “If you really want to do something unique: pick up some modelling clay and sculpting tools,” he concludes.
 “It’s pretty cheap and surprisingly clean to use.
 Nothing beats painting a miniature that you’ve sculpted from nothing!”

-If you ever want to feel creative and alive, then what better pastime to pursue than gardening, where you’re actually creating and nuturing living things?
+If you ever want to feel creative and alive, then what better pastime to pursue than gardening, where you’re actually creating and nurturing living things?

 Craig Minchington, an award-winning graphic designer living and working in Bristol, has always been a fan.
-But since moving in with his girlfriend last December and having their own garden he’s recently become, in his own words, “slightly obsessed”.
+But since moving in with his girlfriend and having their own garden he’s become, in his own words, “slightly obsessed”.

 “For me it's still a creative channel but away from computers, TV and phones,” he explains.
 "Somewhere I can switch off, zone out and give my eyes and brain a rest.
 Sometimes I go out thinking I'll just repot a few plants, then next thing I know, I'm out there for five hours.”

 And while some might see gardening as mere drudgery, Minchington sees it as “totally creative.
 I had a blank canvas of empty pots and flower beds, so I've planned out colour combos of flowers, placement of tall growing shrubs with small bushes, and so on.”
 It’s also a way to ensure a good work-life balance.
 “I have had to take time off from work in the past through complete burnout,” he explains, “so gardening was a conscious effort to amend past mistakes.”